LNAK10100U Thematic Course II: Rural Landscape – Management and Planning

 MSc Programme in Nature Management

 The course embraces rural landscape management with emphasis on ends, means, and solutions in management and planning projects.
 The introductory part of the course includes lectures, exercises and seminars on landscape processes and functions.
-A particular focus will be on European Union policies and their specific impacts on rural landscapes.
 Issues dealt with in the lectures and seminars include:

 Case study approach and policy analysis

-On the basis of the introductory discussions (which take place full-day in the first two course weeks), the students form project groups and propose a project problem to be approved.
+On the basis of the visit in the municipality, the students form project groups and propose a project problem to be approved.
 The project work is usually carried out in groups of 3-5 students with different disciplinary backgrounds.

 The overall aim is to gain hands-on experience with problem-based analysis, management and planning of rural landscapes.
-During the course students will be trained in problem-based landscape analysis, policy analysis, and implementation of rural policies and plans.
+During the course students will be trained in problem-based landscape analysis, policy analysis, and implementation of rural policies plans, and projects.

 After completing this course the student will be able to: